IvanAleksandrov94/dnd-bedtime-sync/README.md

 # DNDSync (**Root**)

 **:bangbang:
-This fork allows you to sync BedTime not only from your phone, but also to your watch using root on your phone.
+This fork allows you to sync BedTime not only from your phone, but also from the watch using root on your phone.
 Also for Pixel Watch 2 it fixes "Power Save mode with BedTime".**

 ***:bangbang:The application requires Magisk or SuperSU***